moleculerjs/site/source/docs/0.13/concepts.md

 ]
 ```

-With just a couple dozen of lines of code we've created 2 isolated services capable to serve user's requests and list the products.
+With just a couple dozen of lines of code we've created 2 isolated services capable of serving user's requests and list the products.
 Moreover, our services can be easily scaled to become resilient and fault-tolerant.
 Impressive, right?

 Head out to the [Documentation](broker.html) section for more details or check the [Examples](examples.html) page for more complex examples.